 Just got your driving license and want to get on the road?
 Want to spend some of your salary on a new car?
-We can help, but there are some thing to think about first.
+We can help, but there are some thing to think about first when looking at car loans for young drivers.

 We want you to be completely happy with your new car and new car loan so have put this quick guide together of key considerations you need to make before signing up for car finance.

-Even though you may have earned your G or G2 license, you cannot access finance until you’re 18.
+Even though you may have earned your G or G2 license, you cannot access car loans for young drivers until you’re 18.
 The same is true for any form of credit, from a credit card to a car lease and especially car loans.

 That means there is a potential wait for you to become a legal adult before you can get a car loan.
 There is nothing stopping you buying a car with cash or using the bank of mom and dad but you cannot finance it yourself.